How to Get Over Jealousy in a Relationship: 15 Ways

 4. Be mindful

 Mindfulness often goes with meditation.
-With both, you are being present in whatever experiences you’re feeling both in the body and the mind.
-As you become more mindful, you give yourself space to step away from the emotions.
+With both, you are being present in whatever experiences you’re feeling, both in the body and the mind.
+As you become more mindful, you allow yourself to step away from the emotions.

 5. Challenge your negative thoughts

-How to stop being a jealous wife can also be done with some thinking work.
-Essentially, emotions only become a problem when we create stories and attach thoughts to them.
-Unfortunately, those thoughts are often distorted and lead to misunderstandings.
+How to stop being a jealous wife or husband can also be done with some thinking work.
+Emotions only become a problem when we create stories and attach thoughts to them, and those thoughts are often distorted or exaggerated.

-How to get over jealousy in a marriage isn’t just about challenging your thoughts.
-You can also complement the approach with journaling.
-This is a great tool both for processing emotions and working through them.
+How to overcome jealousy in a marriage isn’t just about changing your thoughts.
+Journaling can also help you process emotions and work through them with more calm and clarity.

 6. Get to know your triggers

-How to overcome jealousy in a marriage is also about understanding what sets off your jealousy.
-If it’s social media, you and your partner need to agree on what’s ok and what’s not for how you interact online.
+Overcoming jealousy in a marriage also involves understanding what sets off your jealousy.
+If it’s social media, you and your partner need to agree on what’s okay and what’s not for how you interact online.

-If there are certain people or exes that trigger your jealousy, talk to your partner and find ways that feel safe for you both.
-Perhaps you can all meet in a group setting rather than your partner going off solo?
+If certain people or exes trigger your jealousy, talk to your partner and find ways that feel safe for you both.
+Perhaps you can all meet in a group setting rather than having your partner go off solo.

 7. Develop a self-care routine